Open Source, Open Source Software

 Open-Source Software monetization

 Support and Documentation: With proprietary software, often the software owner is the only place to get support.
-Open source software places no legal or technical restrictions, so there may be a choice of service providers, or any software developer can be hired to study the software and perform audits or implement improvements.
-It’s worth looking around for the options available.
-There may also be a community of users and developers.
-This can be a source of information, and a way to find service providers.
+Open source software does not impose any legal or technical restrictions, so there can be a choice of service providers or any software developer can be hired to study the software, conduct audits or implement improvements.

-Security: With access to the source code and permission to audit and modify, open source software offers more options for implementing security procedures and standards.
-Protecting the citizens’ privacy is fundamental, so it’s worth looking into these additional possibilities for rigorous security testing, and that there’s an active community’s work on identifying and patching vulnerabilities.
-Increased transparency makes it possible to look at how frequently there are releases and how security issues are dealt with.
+Security: With access to source code and permission to audit and change, open source software offers greater flexibility in implementing security procedures and standards.
+Protecting the citizens’ privacy is fundamental to e-governance, so it is worth exploring these additional security testing opportunities, as well as the presence of active community efforts to identify and patch vulnerabilities.